Author has written 14 stories for Fullmetal Alchemist, Avatar: Last Airbender, Bleach, Code Geass, Maple Story, Once Upon a Time, Naruto, and RWBY.

 Wow, I haven't updated this profile in what, five years?
 I guess even my procrastination has an upper limit, heh.

 I've decided that I'm actually going to finish my most recent project, and then work backwards from there to finish the older ones, no matter how cringe-worthy all of my old writing might be when I revisit it.
-Thus, in order of descending priority, updates will first be for Heliocentrism, then White Lies, then Liar Lover Legend, then Perihelion, then finally (heh, see what I did there?)
+Thus, in order of descending priority, updates will first be for Heliocentrism and Riding in on a Pale Horse, then White Lies, then Liar Lover Legend, then Perihelion, then finally (heh, see what I did there?)
 Final Alchemy.
 You'll notice I skipped Color of Psychosis.
 Let's just say that the ending of Bleach was just such a mess that I'm still not sure if I want to touch that fandom again, but if I do, you all will be the first to know.

 A twenty-five-old with the maturity and mentality of a five-year-old.